All fields are required

 If you or a loved one believe you’ve been exposed to Legionella bacteria or have developed Legionnaires disease, seek treatment immediately.
 Legionnaires’ disease can be fatal, especially if your immune system is weakened due to previous diseases, medications, or if you have been or are currently a smoker.
 Be careful to avoid any places that have been identified as a source of Legionella bacteria until authorities have deemed them safe again!

-Our lawyer, Jory Lange, is one of the nation’s leading Legionnaires disease lawyers and has helped families all across the nation.
-If you have developed Legionnaires disease, we want you to know that a Legionnaires lawyer at the Lange Law Firm, PLLC is currently investigating the matter and offering free legal consultations.
+Our lawyer, Jory Lange, is one of the nation’s leading Legionnaires disease attorneys and has helped families all across the nation.
+If you have developed Legionnaires disease, we want you to know that a lawyer at the Lange Law Firm, PLLC is currently investigating the matter and offering free legal consultations.

 Those diagnosed with Legionnaires’ disease may be entitled to compensation.